 - E. Breeze, N. Dzimitrowicz, V. Kriechbaumer, R. Brooks, S. Botchway, J. Brady, C. Hawes, A. Dixon, J. Schnell, M. Fricker and L. Frigerio, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 2016, 113, 10902-10907.

-I am the Department of Chemistry's postgraduate student-staff liason committee (PG SSLC) respresentative for DTC students for the academic year 2018/19.
+I was the Department of Chemistry's postgraduate student-staff liason committee (PG SSLC) respresentative for DTC students for the academic year 2018/19.

 During my PhD, I have had the opportunity to supervise and teach MChem and URSS project students.
 In addition to demonstrating workshops and labs for both chemistry undergraduates and taught postgraduates including the modules CH916, CH915 and CH222.
 I have also had the chance to assist in delivering some of the Department of Chemistry's various outreach sessions for local primary and secondary schools.
 More recently, I planned and delivered a series of 45 minute workshops for Tudor Hall School's Aim Higher Conference in order to encourage girls aged 14-18 years old to consider studying STEM subjects at University.

-Outside of my PhD, I enjoy long-distance running and have taken part in various events, including the Great Birmingham Run and the Coventry Half-Marathon, as well as rock-climbing and hiking.
+Outside of my PhD, I enjoy long-distance running and have taken part in various events, including the Great Birmingham Run and the Coventry Half-Marathon, as well as climbing and hiking.